Our mosquito control services helps keep you safe outdoors.

 In some parts of the country, mosquitoes can be considered a seasonal nuisance.
 Although their population may seasonally fluctuate because of heat and humidity, homeowners in Port St. Lucie generally must deal with these disease-carrying pests throughout the year.
 Unfortunately, mosquitoes can carry the Zika virus, West Nile virus, Dengue Fever, Chikungunya, and other viruses.

-When DIY-ing, note that spring is often the peak season for mosquitoes in Port St. Lucie, although they swarm around all year long.
+Note that spring is often the peak season for mosquitoes in Port St. Lucie, although they swarm around all year long.
 In the spring, check for potential breeding spots on your property.
 Both males and females prefer wooded and watery areas, so check your property for any sources of standing water, even small ones—and eliminate that water.
 This can include just a teaspoon of water in barrels or pots placed beneath planters.
 For water sources that you maintain, such as fountains or bird baths, frequently change the water and keep vegetation and trash away from them.

 Here are more places to check that you might not think about:

 Mosquitoes are so savvy that they can even breed in a toilet that’s rarely used.
 So, if you have that situation, flush yours every so often to prevent this from happening.